AlmogBaku/AlmogBaku.github.io/about.md

  - At age 12 I founded community forums website, and was able to convince 3 bigger communities to merge into my platform (Total 10K users).
  - At age 13 I was hired for the first time as a freelancer developer (for a local ISP company).
+ - At age 15 I founded my first startup(although at the time I didn't called it a startup) Eyooi, which offered a customer service through ICQ.
+The service actually allowed users to message the brand's bot, and to chat with him- while in the background the client customer service suggested a queue management, and multi-agent features.
+It's kinda funny that startup companies do the same thing today with Facebook messanger (which have a way more easier protocol than [ICQ protocol](http://iserverd.khstu.ru/oscar/)).
  - At age 16 I founded [my first non-profit "startup"](http://www.zofim.org.il/magazin_item.asp?item_id=114306200464&troop_id=&past=archive), and recruited 6 other volunteers in order to enhance the education skills of the Israeli Scouts movement guides.
  - At 17 I was hired as a developer at [mantis](http://www.mantis.co.il).